PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 16:57:53
+Last updated: 2024-04-02 16:58:27
-Random Quote: You must do the things you think you cannot do. - Eleanor Roosevelt
+Random Quote: We read the world wrong and say that it deceives us. - Rabindranath Tagore